paul-jewell/docs/docs/projects/zoe.md

  flash OK.
 ```

+Be aware that this bitbanged programming method is a lot slower than the CC Debugger and it might take minutes, instead of the usual seconds, to burn your program.

 A useful note, if you're building your own zoe boards: E18 modules are shipped from the factory with code protection turned on, meaning that you won't be able to program them without an erase cycle first.
 If programming is failing, it is a good idea to erase the device first.
-This is not an issue for zoe boards sold by Electrolama as they are erased at the end of the test cycle.
+This is not an issue for zoe boards sold by Electrolama as they are erased at the end of the production test.

-To reset the module after programming, either power cycle the Pi (off and the on again, not a reboot!) or use the following little program to toggle the GPIO that the reset pin is connected to:
+To reset the module after programming, either power cycle the Raspberry Pi (shutdown, unplug power and plug it back in again, not a reboot!) or use the following little program to toggle the GPIO that the reset pin is connected to:

 ``` c
 #include <stdio.h>